newville/wxmplot/doc/index.rst

 has nothing as good as `matplotlib`_.

-`wxmplot` bridges the gap between `matplotlib`_ and `wxPython`_ by providing wxPython widgets and user-friendly functions for basic 2D line plots, image display, and some custom plots.
+`wxmplot` bridges the gap between `matplotlib`_ and `wxPython`_ by providing wxPython widgets and user-friendly functions for basic XY line plots, image display, and some custom plots.
 The displays made with `wxmplot` give end-users highly interactive displays of their data that allow zooming and un-zooming, reporting mouse positions, rotating images,